NASA's next-generation Artemis rocket lifts off on test flight to moon | Technology

 - United States

 NASA's towering next-generation moon rocket blasted off from Florida early on Wednesday on its debut flight, a crewless voyage inaugurating the U.S. space agency's Artemis exploration program 50 years after the final Apollo moon mission.
-The 32-story Space Launch System (SLS) rocket surged off the launch pad from the Kennedy Space Center in Cape Canaveral to send its Orion capsule on a three-week test journey around the moon and back without astronauts aboard.
+The 32-story Space Launch System (SLS) rocket surged off the launch pad from the Kennedy Space Center in Cape Canaveral at 1:47 a.m.
+EST (0647 GMT), to send its Orion capsule on a three-week test journey around the moon and back without astronauts aboard.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)